Our Council

 Heartwood invites our members to volunteer on one of our Council Committees, such as the Newsletter Committee or the Minigrants Committee.
 We welcome nominations to the Council, for those who wish to get closer to “the Kitchen” and help build Heartwood’s strength and vision.
 We encourage all our members to be active in one of our Campaign Committees, contact David Nickell our Campaigns Chair at info@heartwood.org or visit https://heartwood.org/campaigns/ for more!

-Core Council
+Coordinating Council

 - Christy Collins, Kentucky

-- Rock Emmert, Indiana
+- Lora Kemp, Indiana

 - Corina Lang, Illinois